 When it comes to combating weeds, the best defense is often a good offense.
 This means keeping your lawn thick and healthy to prevent weeds from having room to grow.
 The Coastal Lawn & Pest team has been providing weed control in Southwest Florida since 2008.
 We are a family-owned and daily operated company that is insured and fully licensed to provide lawn weed control and pest management services for both homeowners and businesses.

-Coastal Lawn & Pest is the premier lawn care service company in Southwest Florida.
-If you live in Southwest Florida, you understand that lawn care can become a problem if it is neglected.
-We here at Coastal Lawn & Pest understand that our clients have busy lives, that’s why it’s okay to leave lawn care to the professionals.
+Coastal Lawn & Pest is the premier weed control service company in Southwest Florida.
+If you live in Southwest Florida, you understand that weed control can become a problem if it is neglected.
+We here at Coastal Lawn & Pest understand that our clients have busy lives, that’s why it’s okay to leave weed control to the professionals.

 Here is a list of the cities that we offer our weed control services to: